 UNIVERSITY OF EAST ANGLIA

-Mountview Academy of Theatre Arts and the University of East Anglia have been academic partners for almost 20 years with UEA providing much-valued academic support and guidance and validating Mountview’s undergraduate and postgraduate degree courses.
+Mountview Academy of Theatre Arts and the University of East Anglia have been academic partners for over 25 years, with UEA providing much-valued academic support and guidance and validating Mountview’s undergraduate and postgraduate degree courses.

 The partnership makes perfect sense: both UEA and Mountview enjoy world-class reputations for study of the creative arts and both place huge value on the support and personal development of each student.